Carrying Water While Exercising

 - Last but not least, fill up your water bottles and pop them into their appropriate spots in the belt, and get running!

-- A few small tips aside, it may be more convenient to do your stretching before putting on your waist belt to avoid any restrictions or discomfort.
+- It may be more convenient to do your stretching before putting on your waist belt to avoid any restrictions or discomfort.

 - If you want to increase your calorie expenditure, simply add some weights to the belt.
 These can easily be found in the fishing section at a sporting goods store.